Christmas Island: Economy

+Tourism

 Tourism is a growing industry on the island.
 The peak periods for tourism are the red crab migration in October–December and bird/nature week in August/September.
 In the University of Queensland study "Strengthening sustainability of the Indian Ocean Territories (IOT) Marine Parks & local economy through collaborative world-class ecotourism" with results released in May 2025, it was established there is significant community support for tourism on Christmas Island with 77% of the population wanting to see more tourists and 84% of residents believing that the development of tourism is crucial for the economic future of the island.

+In a guidebook to the island published in 1996, it advised visitors to visit the island before it became "discovered": "Until a few years ago, the number of visitors could be counted on two hands, but after the casino opened at the end of 1993, visitor numbers soared and now approach 30,000 per annum."

 Culture

 Christmas Island cuisine can best be described as an eclectic combination of traditional Australian cuisine and Asian cuisine.

 The main local organisation that promotes and supports the status and interests of female Christmas Islanders is the Christmas Island Women's Association which was established in 1989 and is a member organisation of the Associated Country Women of the World.